grgttdln/antiweb-procrastination/README.md

 Make sure to open all the tabs you need for work, school, etc. before turning the extension on.

-Expected outcome:

-When you open a new tab, a funny video will pop up that will remind you NOT to procrastinate.
+Expected outcome: when you open a new tab, a funny video will pop up that will remind you NOT to procrastinate.